clio/dead_code_detector/README.md

   # If using the `redis` storage option, this needs to be set.
   # config.redis = <instance of a Redis client object>

-  # This controls whether Undertaker is enabled for this particular process, and takes either
+  # This controls whether DeadCodeDetector is enabled for this particular process, and takes either
   # a boolean or a object that responds to `call` that returns a boolean.
-  # There is some overhead whenever Undertaker enables itself, so you might not want to enable
+  # There is some overhead whenever DeadCodeDetector enables itself, so you might not want to enable
   # it on all of your processes.
   # config.allowed = true
   # config.allowed = -> { `hostname`.include?("01") }

-  # Undertaker will filter out methods whose source_location matches this regular expression.
+  # DeadCodeDetector will filter out methods whose source_location matches this regular expression.
   # This is useful for filtering out methods from gems (such as the methods from ActiveRecord::Base)
   # config.ignore_paths = /\/vendor\//

-  # A list of classes that Undertaker will monitor method usage on.
+  # A list of classes that DeadCodeDetector will monitor method usage on.
   # All descendants of these classes will be included.
   config.classes_to_monitor = [ActiveRecord::Base, ApplicationController]
 end